graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/errors.md

 ```

 Please note that the unhandled exception handler is not called when the request's cancellation
-token is triggered, for instance when the client disconnects.
+token is triggered, for instance when the client disconnects before execution is complete.

 ## Error Serialization